Essential duties and responsibilities for a receptionist in 2026

 What is a receptionist?

-A receptionist, also known as a front desk officer, works in the reception area of a company or organization.
-They are the primary point of contact for visitors, customers, and suppliers, whether in person or over the phone.
-Their duties include receiving and registering visitors, answering phones and emails, managing appointments and access to the building, and keeping the reception area organized.
-These tasks are largely digital, involving systems for visitor management, access control, room management, and linked calendars.
+A receptionist (or front desk officer) works at the reception of a company.
+They are the first point of contact for visitors, customers, and suppliers.
+This happens in person and over the phone.
+Their duties: receive and register visitors, answer phones and emails, manage appointments and building access, and keep the reception area tidy.
+Most tasks are digital.
+Common tools include visitor management, access control, room booking, and linked calendars.

 How the Receptionist Role Has Shifted from Paper to Digital